-Preliminary design plans indicate that Morongo Wash would be avoided.
-With the implementation of Mitigation Measure B-6 inadvertent impacts to Morongo Wash during construction would be avoided.
+Preliminary design plans indicate that the ephemeral drainage and impacts to jurisdictional waters would be avoided.
+With the implementation of Mitigation Measure B-7 inadvertent impacts to potential jurisdictional waters during construction would be avoided.
+Impacts would be less than significant.

-- B-6: To ensure impacts to waters to the U.S. Army Corps of Engineers, Regional Water Quality Control Board, and California Department of Fish and Wildlife are avoided, an exclusion zone shall be staked by a qualified biologist prior to the commencement of ground-disturbing activities.
+- B-7: To ensure impacts to waters and jurisdictional areas subject to the U.S. Army Corps of Engineers, Regional Water Quality Control Board, and California Department of Fish and Wildlife are avoided, an exclusion zone shall be staked by a qualified biologist prior to the commencement of ground-disturbing activities.
 The exclusion zone shall remain in place for the duration of construction, and the purpose of the exclusion zone shall be included in the construction worker daily briefings (tailgate meetings). - d) Would the project interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?